 Step 3.
 Replicate this Automator in other sections if you want the work item to be re-assigned as it progresses further.

-Client Tasks in Karbon allow you to schedule requests to your contacts automatically.
+Client Requests in Karbon allow you to schedule requests to your contacts automatically.
 When your client responds to these tasks, the information provided appears directly in your Karbon work item.

 For many operating procedures, such as a service- level agreement, the timeframe your client provides these details impacts when you need to complete the work.